GabrielMarisescu/Project-Canary/README.md

-This is a project which will track data and use data visualization along with the API http://colormind.io/api-access/
+This is a project which will analyze a link and tell you if it's malicious or not.It will data visualization along with the API http://colormind.io/api-access/

 How to Install the project using GIT :